MicrosoftDocs/learn/learn-pr/azure/host-domain-azure-dns/includes/3-configure-azure-dns-host-domain.md

 ### Step 1: Create private DNS zone

-In the Azure portal, search on *private dns zones*.
+In the Azure portal, search for *private dns zones*.
 To create the private zone, you need enter a resource group and the name of the zone.
 For example, the name might be something like private.wideworldimports.com.

 ![Screenshot of the Create Private DNS zone page.](../media/3-create-private-dns-zone.png)